 Car park, toilets (currently closed), very close to river, shallow entry and beaches, some deep pools.
 Long stretch with footpath and many beaches and pools.
 Water can be low (it was in October) and it can be weedy (not too bad in autumn, winter, spring).
 You can also park at the Forestry Commission offices in Santon Downham where there are toilets.
 Bus from Thetford.

 St Helen’s Picnic Site TL 82533 87288 0.68482161 52.453044 IP27 0TS

 Drive to the leisure centre, then take the road beyond that car park right down to the river.
 There is an overhead barrier but it is not locked until 9 PM/10 PM (in summer, might be different times in other seasons) and you can open it yourself if necessary.
 There is another gate that isn’t locked.
 Enter the river by a slipway.
-Rocky and shallow, but deeper spots near and further away from the sluice.
+Shallow entry, soon deeper.
+Be aware of and best to keep away from the weir.
 Occasional boats.
 Brandon has a railway station, short walk along the riverbank.

 Brandon Stanch TL 77785 86693 0.61470866 52.449267 IP27 0EN

 Either park in the village, near the church/ pub/ cross, and walk down, or drive down.
 Go down Church Lane, carry on until the tarmac stops then fork left to take the track down to the common (can be a little bit rough).
 You can park right by the river.
 Shallow chalk entry, deep water stretching for miles in either direction.
 Occasional boats.
 (Also shown is Hockwold Sluice.)There is a railway station at Lakenheath, bit of a walk away.
 Bus from Brandon

 Moor Drove, Hockwold TL 73582 87289 0.55324316 52.455968 IP26 4JL